Samuel107/telekinesis-project/README.md

 ## Goal

 The main goal of this project is to properly implement working VR aspects into a program.
 I am not focusing on visual aspects or 100% perfect audio.
 The main focus will be creating scripts that manipulating objects in different ways.
-Like a demo to show off the scripits.
+Like a demo to show off the scripts.

-The next stage is to use these VR scripts to create a complete VR application with visual/audio/functionality at 100% complete and beautiful.
+The next stage is to use these VR scripts as referrence to create a complete VR application with visual/audio/functionality at 100% complete.
 This will be another project in the future.
-I am thinking of using a Oculus Rift to develop for it.
+I am thinking of developing it for a Oculus Rift.
 Hopefully I can get my hands on one!
+I will also be looking for people to collaborate with, whether its code programmers, 3D model artists, or audio makers in this future project.
+I will post here in the future when I am looking for people.
+I want to get comfortable enough in my skills first, before finding people.

 ## Project Layout